Data Science: Applied Text Mining

 Advanced Master

-Given the rapid rate at which text data are being digitally gathered in many domains of science, there is a growing need for automated tools that can analyze, classify, and interpret this kind of data.
+Given the rapid rate at which text data are being digitally gathered in many domains of science, there is a growing need for automated tools that can analyze, classify, and interpret these kinds of data.
 Text mining techniques can be applied to create a structured representation of text, making its content more accessible for researchers.
 Applications of text mining are everywhere: social media, web search, advertising, emails, customer service, healthcare, marketing, etc. This course offers an extensive exploration into text mining with Python.
 The course has a strongly practical hands-on focus, and students will gain experience in using text mining on real data from for example social sciences and healthcare and interpreting the results.
 Through lectures and practicals, the students will learn the necessary skills to design, implement, and understand their own text mining pipeline.
-The topics in this course include preprocessing text, text classification, topic modeling, word embedding, deep learning models, and responsible text mining
+The topics in this course include preprocessing text, text classification, topic modeling, word embedding, deep learning models, and responsible text mining.

 The course deals with: